IPv4 Broadcast Address: Purpose and Behavior in a Subnet

 -

-❌ "Broadcasts reach all devices on a switch." ✅ Correction: Broadcasts only reach devices in the same subnet.
+❌ "Broadcasts reach all devices on a switch." ✅ Correction: Broadcasts only reach devices in the same subnet, regardless of physical connectivity.

 -

-❌ "The broadcast address can be assigned to a host." ✅ Correction: It is reserved for network-wide communication and cannot be assigned.
+❌ "The broadcast address can be assigned to a host." ✅ Correction: It is reserved for network-wide communication and cannot be assigned to any device.

 -